The Place What's Included Daily Life Pricing Show Interest

 The altitude is comparable to cities like Quito or Denver.
 Most families adjust within 1-2 days.
 We recommend arriving in Bogota (also at 2,640m) a day or two early to acclimate.
 Our 2025 cohort had zero altitude-related issues with children.

-50+ Mbps fiber connection with backup.
-Strong enough for video calls, but we recommend having a mobile data backup for critical meetings.
+50+ Mbps connection with multiple backup options.
+That said, it's the one thing we know we have to improve.
+We're installing a new Starlink in April 2026 in hopes that short cuts during video calls become a thing of the past.
+We recommend having a mobile data backup for critical meetings.
 The coworking space has the strongest signal; bedrooms have good coverage too.

-The 6-week format is intentional: it takes about a week to settle in, and the deepest connections form in weeks 3-5.
+The 4-week format is intentional: it takes about a week to settle in, and the deepest connections form in weeks 2-3.
 We've found that shorter stays don't give families enough time to truly experience community.
-That said, talk to us - we understand not every family can commit to 6 weeks.
+That said, talk to us - we understand not every family can commit to the full month.

 We accommodate all dietary needs.
 The shared meal system is flexible: vegetarian, vegan, gluten-free, and allergy-aware options are standard.
 You'll share dietary info during the onboarding process and the cooking crews plan accordingly.